eivholt/icicle-monitor/Article/README.md

 ### Icicles

 ### Icicle models
 To represent the icicle a high quality model pack was purchased at [Turbo Squid](https://www.turbosquid.com/3d-models/).

+![](img/turbo-squid-icicle.png "3D icicle models purchased at Turbo Squid")

 To be able to import the models into Omniverse and Isaac Sim all models have to be converted to [OpenUSD-format](https://developer.nvidia.com/usd).
 While USD is a great emerging standard for describing, composing, simulating and collaboarting within 3D-worlds, it is not yet dominant in asset marketplaces.
 [This article](https://docs.edgeimpulse.com/experts/featured-machine-learning-projects/surgery-inventory-synthetic-data) outlines considerations when performing conversion using Blender to USD.
 Note that it is advisable to export each individual model and to choose a suitable origin/pivot point.

-![](img/turbo-squid-icicle.png "3D icicle models purchased at Turbo Squid")
+Blender change origin cheat sheet:
++ Select vertex on model (Edit Mode), Shift+S-> Cursor to selected
++ (Object Mode) Select Hierarchy, Object>Set Origin\Origin to 3D Cursor
++ (Object Mode) Shift+S\Cursor to World Origin

+Tip for export:
++ Selection only
++ Convert Orientation:
+    + Forward Axis: X
+    + Up Axis: Y

 ![](img/Blender_select_vertex.png "3D icicle models exported from Blender")